HachimanH20/daisyinstall/README.md

   * ForceEncryption Disabler
 * Don't install Magisk, GApps or anything else yet, we will do that later!
 * After everything is done, **DON'T TAP REBOOT YET**.
 Instead, go back to the main menu, choose "Reboot", change the slot (e.g. if it says "Current Slot: A", tap "Slot B", vice versa.
 Quit the menu and tap "Recovery" in the reboot menu.
-* Copy anything you would like to install on your phone (Magisk, Gapps, modules, etc.) and flash it the usual way.
+* Copy anything you would like to install on your phone (Magisk, Gapps, modules gcamfix, etc.) and flash it the usual way.
 * Reboot your phone

 ## Dirty flashing / installing updates